leon-ai/docs.getleon.ai/docs/offline.md

 ## Hotword

 The hotword node is an independent Node.js process which allows you to listen for the `Leon` hotword.
-Once Leon hears his name, he will listen for your request.
+Once Leon hears his name, he listens for your request.

 ### Setup